Watchmaking & Jewelrymaking

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 Skills for Watchmaking and Jewelrymaking Majors

-watchmaking and jewelrymaking majors are found most commonly in careers in which the following skills are important:
+A major in watchmaking and jewelrymaking prepares you for careers in which the following skill-sets are crucial:

 - Quality Control Analysis - Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.